 Everyone feels anger, but everyone has a choice in how they express that anger.
 Gandhi and Mandela chose to transform their anger into action, but others choose to transform that anger into acts of violence and terror.

 Anger is a common emotion in childhood.
 Anger, and anger-related behavior such as meltdowns and tantrums may reflect your child’s quest for independence, their desire to make themselves heard.
 But when one of the first things that comes to your mind when asked to describe your child is “rage”, then there may be a cause for concern.
 If your child’s anger-related behaviors occur too frequently, or are too intense, it is important to give them the support they need to help them learn to manage their behavior.

 Anger is a primary emotion, meaning that it occurs as a direct consequence when your child encounters a specific cue.
 They need to know that anger is normal, but they can choose how they react to it.
 But for your child to know how to react to anger appropriately, they need you to give them the tools to help them understand difficult emotions better.
 Here are four easy things you can do if you are dealing with an angry child.

-Four easy tips to help a child with anger issues
+Four easy tips to help a hysterical child